 So what is Pilates?

 Pilates is a mind-body exercise that mobilises and strengthens the muscles around your joints, improving your posture and thereby easing your aches and pains.
 It is also very useful if you are recovering from injury or illness because it doesn’t stress your body.
 It focuses on using the breathing in conjunction with the movements and requires you to concentrate and work slowly, taking care to move smoothly and precisely.
-For some unknown reason, it is sometimes seen as being mainly suitable for women of a certain age or for those with back-ache, but this is a misconception as it can be very demanding and can be practised at a highly athletic level – if that’s where you want it to take you.
+Pilates can be very demanding when done correctly and can be practised at a highly athletic level – if that’s where you want it to take you.

 Where did it come from?